 You pay a premium for it to be organic, but given the benefits, I obviously think it is worth it.
 Especially because (with a couple of hens) you are only likely to need three or four bags a year (depending on how many of the native wood pigeons you end up feeding!).

-100% certified organic stockfeed comes in 20kg bags for $35 each.
-For the Vegetarians I can also supply totally animal product free, vegetarian feed for the same price.
+100% certified organic stockfeed comes in 20kg bags for $40 each.
+For the vegetarians I can also supply totally animal product free, vegetarian feed for the same price.

 The preferred option for payment is electronic funds transfer to my account, with your name as the reference so I can identify you (COD is fine for pickup).
 See the Contact Us page for contact details to email me to get the account number and to arrange pickup or delivery.

-I usually dispatch feed by courier on a Thursday, so if you can contact me when you still have a week or so worth of feed that would help.
+I usually dispatch feed by courier once a week, so if you can contact me when you still have a week or so worth of feed that would help.